Stormé DeLarverie: Personal identity

-It seems unlikely DeLarverie ever publicly expressed a specific gender identity, as confirmed by Michele Zalopany, director of "Stormé: The Lady of the Jewel Box,” saying Stormé didn't "identify as anything but chose to live her life as a Black man."
-When prompted to personally identify in the aforementioned documentary, DeLarverie asked to simply be known "as me," and when asked what pronouns would be preferred, DeLarverie is reported to have said, "Whatever makes YOU feel most comfortable."
-While choosing not to affirm womanhood when specifically asked, DeLarverie has still used words such as "woman" and "female" while speaking about herself—usually in context to being perceived as being assigned male at birth—which has caused contention as to how she identified.
+It seems unlikely DeLarverie ever publicly expressed a specific gender identity, as confirmed by Michele Zalopany, one of DeLarverie’s neighbors, saying DeLarverie didn't "identify as anything but chose to live her life as a Black man."
+When prompted to personally identify, DeLarverie asked to simply be known "as me," and when asked what pronouns she preferred, DeLarverie is reported to have said, "Whatever makes YOU feel most comfortable," and that "I'm still a woman."
+DeLarverie was reported to have used multiple sets of pronouns.
 Long-time friend Lisa Cannistraci has gone on record saying that she believes DeLarverie was non-binary.

 Illness and death

 DeLarverie suffered from dementia in later life.
-From 2010 to 2014, she lived in a nursing home in Brooklyn.
+From 2010 to 2014, She lived in a nursing home in Brooklyn.
 Though she seemingly did not recognize being in a nursing home, her memories of childhood and the Stonewall Uprisings remained strong.

 On June 7, 2012, Brooklyn Pride, Inc. honored Stormé DeLarverie at the Brooklyn Society for Ethical Culture.
 Michelle Parkerson's film, Stormé: The Lady of the Jewel Box, was screened.
-On April 24, 2014, she was honored alongside Edith Windsor by the Brooklyn Community Pride Center, "for her fearlessness and bravery" and was also presented with a proclamation from New York City Public Advocate, Letitia James.
+On April 24, 2014, she was honored alongside Edith Windsor by the Brooklyn Community Pride Center, for her fearlessness and bravery and was also presented with a proclamation from New York City Public Advocate, Letitia James.

 DeLarverie died in her sleep on May 24, 2014, in Brooklyn.
 No immediate family members were alive at the time of her death.
 Lisa Cannistraci, who became one of her legal guardians, gave the cause of death as heart attack.
 She remembers DeLarverie as "a very serious woman when it came to protecting people she loved."
 Her funeral was held May 29, 2014, at the Greenwich Village Funeral Home.